-The sensitivity of the AEO2016 projections to changes in assumptions regarding technically recoverable domestic crude oil and natural gas resources is examined in two cases.
+The sensitivity of the AEO2017 projections to changes in assumptions regarding domestic crude oil and natural gas resources and technological progress is examined in two cases.
 These cases do not represent a confidence interval for future domestic oil and natural gas supply, but rather provide a framework to examine the effects of higher and lower domestic supply on energy demand, imports, and prices.
-Assumptions associated with the two cases are described below.
+Assumptions associated with these cases are described below.